alirezanet/Gridify/docs/pages/guide/gridifyGlobalConfiguration.md

 - type: `bool`
 - default: `false`

+### DefaultDateTimeKind

+By default, Gridify uses the `DateTimeKind.Unspecified` when parsing dates.
+You can change this behavior by setting this property to `DateTimeKind.Utc` or `DateTimeKind.Local`.
+This option is useful when you want to use Gridify with a database that requires a specific `DateTimeKind`, for example when using npgsql and postgresql.

+- type: `DateTimeKind`
+- default: `null`

 ## CustomOperators

 Using the `Register` method of this property you can add your own custom operators.